tushev/cliptool/README.md

 ⚠ Tested on Windows 10 20H2.
 May not work on Windows 10 Fall Creators Update (1709) and earlier (not tested).

+## 🔐 Privacy

+This little tool respects your privacy.
+Your clipboard contents are processed *on your local machine only* and are not logged, even locally.
+All processing of received clipboard data happens in [src/ClipState.cs](src/ClipState.cs).

+It is always recommended to download the source code, check it and compile the app yourself.

 ## 🖥 Screenshots

 ![empty clipboard](/docs/bar-empty.png?raw=true)